What we do

 instant message logs and word processing documents to determine if

-deletions using specialized tools.
+deleted files using specialized tools.

 We analyze accounting databases to locate suspicious